Plasan SandCat: First generation

+Second generation

 The second-generation SandCat was introduced in 2008, and following an update of the commercial product by Ford.
 More than 300 second-generation SandCats were produced.
 At this point Plasan did not desire to bulk-manufacture so Oshkosh Defense was licensed to market the SandCat.
 Second-generation SandCats for the Israeli Border Police were based on a Ford F350 chassis (shortened from a 3.581 m to a 2.946 m wheelbase), All other second-generation and all subsequent generations of SandCat are based on a Ford F550 chassis.
 Second-generation F550-based SandCats have a 2.946 m wheelbase, and with an overall length of 5 m for both the Utility (five-seat) and Transport (eight-seat) configurations.
 Utility has the open rear cargo area, Transport is the station wagon configuration.
 GVW for both configurations is up to 8,845 kg, with a payload allowance of up to 2,109 kg depending on configuration and protection levels.

 In terms of styling the second-generation SandCat is the most varied and a variety of front ends, wings, windows and body configurations can be seen.
 While retaining the Ford bonnet, Plasan designed a new feline-inspired grille and lights that could accept either the Oshkosh badge, a generic SandCat badge, or for the local Israeli market where the Ford distributor sold the vehicle, a Ford badge.
 For the Mexican market Oshkosh retained the Ford grille and headlights for their version of the Transport configuration known as Tactical Protector Vehicle (TPV).
 The 249 Mexican SandCats were delivered during 2011/2012 and all were in Transport configuration.
 These were manufactured locally Blindajes Epal, the former local partner of Oshkosh/Plasan.
 There is also a local product known as the SandCat MX, but this is not a Plasan or Oshkosh product.
 Additionally, the Ford F550-based DN-XI which is similar in appearance to the Plasan SandCat (and is often confused with it) is a vehicle built independently by the Mexican Army and it is not related to the Plasan or Oshkosh products in any way.
 Following an agreement signed in 2016, Plasan's current local partner for the SandCat is IBN Industrias Militares/IBN Military Industries.
 The SandCat when marketed to Mexico by Plasan is known as the Stormer, the SandCat trademark having been registered elsewhere.
 Romania's second-generation SandCat's are used by the Gendarmerie and are a unique blast-protected model with a distinctly raised profile.